 Non-passing grades: The grades and notations used for subjects not passed or not completed by the end of the term are as follows.

 O: Absent.
-This grade indicates that the student was progressing satisfactorily during the term but was absent from the final examination, did not turn in the final paper or project, and/or was absent during the last two weeks of the term.
-Like an F grade, an O grade carries no credit for the subject, but the O grade can be converted to a grade of OX (see below).
+This grade indicates that the student was progressing satisfactorily during the subject but was either (a) absent from the final examination or (b) absent during the last two weeks of the term (for a full-term subject) or the last week of the term (for a half-term subject), or both (a) and (b).
+An O grade carries no credit for the subject.
 Unsatisfactory performance because of absence throughout the term should be recorded as F.

-OX: Absence satisfactorily explained to and excused by the Dean for Graduate Education.
-The process to change O to OX requires a graduate student petition and confirmation from an appropriate provider at MIT Medical verifying that the student’s condition warrants the change.
+OX: Absence satisfactorily explained to and excused by the OGE.
+When the excused absence involves a missed final exam or final project, a petition is required to change the “O” grade that the student will receive for that subject to a grade of “OX.”
 The student and the department academic administrator will be notified when an O is changed to an OX.
 An OX carries no credit for the subject.
 However, the faculty member in charge must provide the student the opportunity to receive a credit-carrying grade.
 This may be done with or without the instructor requiring a make-up final examination or other additional evaluation procedure.
 The work is to be completed before Add Date of the succeeding term of the regular academic year; however, the faculty member in charge, in negotiation with the student, has the right to set an earlier or later date for pedagogical reasons or extenuating circumstances.

 I: Incomplete.
-The grade I indicates that a minor part (less than one-fifth) of the subject requirements has not been fulfilled and that a passing grade is expected when the work is completed.
-The work is to be completed before Add Date of the succeeding term of the regular academic year; however, the faculty member in charge, in negotiation with the student, has the right to set an earlier or later date for pedagogical reasons or extenuating circumstances.
+The grade I indicates that a minor part of the subject requirements has not been fulfilled and that a passing grade is to be expected when the work is completed.
 The grade I for the term remains permanently on the student’s record even when the subject is completed.
-A typical example of a “minor portion of the work required” might be a paper or a laboratory report.
+The work should normally be completed before Add Date of the succeeding term of the regular academic year; however, the faculty member in charge, in negotiation with the student, has the right to set an earlier or later date for pedagogical reasons or extenuating circumstances.
+Graduate students may extend the five-week deadline with the explicit approval of the faculty member in charge.

 J: A notation assigned by the instructor for thesis work that has progressed satisfactorily, but has not been completed.
 The grade given upon completion of the work in a later term also covers this term.
 The grade assigned on the completion of a master’s or engineer’s degree thesis of at least 24 units is given a weight of 24 units in the cumulative rating.
 The J grade may also be used for satisfactory completion of work in the first term of a subject that is to be continued into the following term.
 The use of the J grade for such subjects requires prior approval by the Committee on Graduate Programs.